Tourisme Laval the winter with a massive ice sculpture at the Centre de la nature

 About Tourisme Laval

-Leader in a booming industry, Tourisme Laval contributes to the development of Laval as a tourist destination, provides leadership in welcoming and promoting attractions, and acts as a rallying agent for members and partners, in a perspective of sustainable development.
+A leader in a rapidly growing industry, Tourisme Laval contributes to Laval’s development as a tourist destination, provides leadership in welcoming visitors and promoting attractions, and acts as a unifying force among members and partners, with a focus on sustainable development.

 -30-